meganz/mpenc_doc/source/engineering.rst

 Session (interface)
   This represents a group messaging session that follows model in the previous chapter.
-It defines an interface for higher layers (e.g. the UI) to interact with, which consists of (a) one input method to attempt to send a message or change the session membership; (b) one output pipe for the user to receive session events or security warnings; and (c) various query methods, such as to get its current membership, the stream of messages accepted so far, etc.
+It defines an interface for higher layers (e.g. the UI) to interact with, which consists of (a) one input method to send a message or change the session membership; (b) one output mechanism for the user to receive session events or security warnings; and (c) various query methods, such as to get its current membership, the stream of messages accepted so far, etc. [#sess]_
-  [#sess]_

 GroupChannel (interface) [$]
   This represents a group transport channel.
-It defines an interface for higher layers (e.g. a Session) to interact with, which consists of (a) one input method to attempt to send a packet or change the channel membership; (b) one output pipe to receive channel events; and (c) various query methods.
+It defines an interface for higher layers (e.g. a Session) to interact with, which consists of (a) one input method to send a packet or change the channel membership; (b) one output mechanism to receive channel events; and (c) various query methods.
 Actions may be ignored by the transport or satisfied exactly once, possibly after we receive further channel events not by us.
 The transport is supposed to send events to all members in the same order, but members must verify this.